stockgeeks/docker-compose/one-to-run-them-all/article.md

 # One to run them all

-In this Post, we're going to cover running Kafka locally for when we're developing our application, so when you need to run future examples from the posts here or your own application, you know how to do it.
+In this Post we're going to cover how to run Kafka for local development our applications, so when we need to run future examples from the posts, it can be used as a basic reference, I will try to keep consistency on this approach.

-There are many possible ways to do that:
+There are many possible ways to run Kafka locally for development, among those the most common are probably:

  * downloading Kafka and Zookeeper manually and running them locally,
  * directly from the command line using Docker,